 Sir Howard Hodgkin is one of Britain's most important painters and printmakers.
 Born in London in 1932, he studied at the Camberwell School of Art between 1949-50, followed by the Bath Academy of Art between 1950-1954.
 He has served as a trustee of both the Tate Gallery and the National Gallery, London and in 1992 he was knighted for his services to the arts.

 Hodgkin's paintings and prints often refer to memories and private experiences, but deliberately avoid the illustrational.
 Though his works often appear spontaneous, they are often the result of an extensive process of layering and over-painting.
 Since the 1950s, he has made a substantial number of original prints and, over the last twenty years has favoured the use of etching and aquatint combined with hand-painting.

 In 1985, Hodgkin won the Turner Prize and represented Britain in the Venice Biennale.
 His work has been the subject of numerous major retrospectives most notably at the Metropolitan Museum, New York in 1995 and more recently, in 2006, at the Tate Gallery, London, The Irish Museum of Modern Art, Dublin and the Reina Sofia, Madrid.
 His paintings and prints are held by most major museums including MoMA, NY, Tate Gallery, London, Metropolitan Museum, NY, British Museum, London, Carnegie Institute, Pennsylvania and Louisiana, Denmark.

-The Alan Cristea Gallery is the exclusive publisher of Hodgkin's hand-painted prints.
+The Alan Cristea Gallery is the exclusive worldwide publisher of Hodgkin's hand-painted original prints.

 Prices available on request